MAKING THE WORLD A BETTER PLACE

 – SAVING THE CORAL REEF-

 Like the walls of a castle, the living reefs in the waters surrounding Hawaii protect our islands from massive erosion due to damaging ocean waves.
 Please appreciate, but do not touch the coral reef.
 So fragile are coral polyps that touching or brushing against them can kill large swaths of a colony.

-Simple measures like day use moorings can be employed to reduce human impact on the marine environment and help corals flourish so they may benefit our children and the generations to come.
-Day use moorings are available on a first come, first served basis.
-If the day use mooring you are looking for is occupied, anchor in sand, drift while fishing or snorkeling/diving, or use a boat brake.
+Simple measures like day-use moorings can be employed to reduce human impact on the marine environment and help corals flourish so they may benefit our children and the generations to come.
+Day-use moorings are available on a first come, first served basis for recreational and commercial vessels.
+If the day-use mooring you are looking for is occupied, anchor in sand, drift while fishing or snorkeling/diving, or use a boat brake.

 Download a handy publication for these waters: